 Serving login forms over HTTP is especially dangerous because of the wide variety of attacks that can be used against them to extract a user’s password.
 Network eavesdroppers could steal a user's password by sniffing the network, or by modifying the served page in transit.
-This page details the security mechanisms Firefox has put in place to warn users and developers of such risks.
+This page details the security mechanisms Firefox has put in place to warn users and developers of risks surrounding insecure passwords and password theft.

 The HTTPS protocol is designed to protect user data from eavesdropping (confidentiality) and from modification (integrity) on the network.
 Websites that handle user data should use HTTPS to protect their users from attackers.
 If a website uses HTTP instead of HTTPS, it is trivial to steal user information (such as their login credentials).
 This was famously demonstrated by Firesheep.